gammazero/nexus/README.md

 - **Concurrent Asynchronous I/O** Nexus supports large numbers of clients concurrently sending and receiving messages, and never blocks on I/O, even if a client becomes unresponsive.
 See [Router Concurrency](https://github.com/gammazero/nexus/wiki/Router-Concurrency) for details.
 - **WAMP Advanced Profile Features**  This project implements most of the advanced profile features in WAMP v2.
 See [current feature support](https://github.com/gammazero/nexus#advanced-profile-feature-support) provided by nexus.
 Nexus also offers extended functionality for retrieving session information and for message filtering, giving clients more ability to decide where to send messages.
 - **Flexibility** Multiple transports and serialization options are supported, and more are being developed to maximize interoperability.
 Currently nexus provides websocket, rawsocket, and local (in-process) transports.
 [JSON](https://en.wikipedia.org/wiki/JSON) and [MessagePack](http://msgpack.org/index.html) serialization is available over websockets and rawsockets.
-- **Security** TLS is available over websockets and rawsockets, and the client and server APIs allow configuring TLS.
+- **Security** TLS is available over websockets and rawsockets with client and server APIs that allow configuration of TLS.
 The nexus router library also provides interfaces for integration of client authentication and authorization logic.

 ## Quick Start